Hometown: Emmetsburg, Iowa

 A native of Emmetsburg, Iowa, Dupic served as an assistant coach at his alma mater from 2007 to 2014.
 In his seven seasons working with Buena Vista head coach Steve Eddie, the Beavers put together a combined record of 194-109 with IIAC regular-season and tournament titles in both 2010 and 2014.
 They made NCAA Division III national tournament appearances in 2010, 2011 and 2014, including a 2011 World Series berth.
 The success was unprecedented for a Buena Vista program that experienced 24 losing seasons in 26 years prior to 2008.

 Owner of a bachelor’s degree in elementary education (2008) and a master’s in science in education (2011) from Buena Vista, Dupic was a two-sport star for the Beavers.
-Dupic, who served as team captain, earned first team all-conference in 2006 and 2007, first team all-region in 2007 and team MVP (2007) honors on the diamond.
-On the basketball court, Dupic received team MVP accolades in 2007.
+Dupic, who served as team captain, earned first team all-conference accolades in 2006 and 2007, first team all-region in 2007 and team MVP (2007) honors on the diamond.
+On the basketball court, Dupic received team MVP laurels in 2007.

 Dupic began his collegiate career at the University of Iowa (2002-05), where he was a member of the Hawkeye baseball team.
 He received Academic All-Big Ten recognition for the 2003-04 and 2004-05 seasons.